Underground fire and power outage in downtown Baltimore snarls commute and closes courthouses - WTOP News

 Several city buildings were affected by the outage, with essential buildings running on emergency power.
 The Mitchell and Cummings courthouses were closed Friday because of the outage.

-Light rail service was suspended and city transportation officials urged people to avoid the area.
+Light rail service through downtown was suspended for a time, but resumed Friday morning and city transportation officials urged people to avoid the area.

 Power was restored to the downtown area by 7:30 a.m., but 16 buildings were still without power, the city’s chief administrative officer posted on social media.